EnriqueRT/HumanEukaryoticMicrobiota/README.md

 - Presence/absence tables at genus and species level: `presence_absence_genus_table.tsv` and `presence_absence_species_table.tsv`.
 - Taxonomy tables at genus and species level: `taxonomy_genus_table.tsv` and `taxonomy_species_table.tsv`.

-The `EukDetect_example.batch` script shows the complete execution of the above programs in a `.batch` file which is executed in Garnatxa as follows:
+The `EukDetect_example.batch` script shows an example of the complete execution of the above programs in a `.batch` file which is executed in Garnatxa cluster as follows:

 ```
 sbatch EukDetect.batch